eclipse/buildship/README.md

 ### Setting the target platform

 After importing all the projects into Eclipse, there will be some build errors due to code references to missing plugins.
-To add these missing plugins to Eclipse, open the _tooling-e44.target_ file (or the one matching your Eclipse version) located in the project root folder and click _Set as Target Platform_ in the top-right corner.
+To add these missing plugins to Eclipse, open the _tooling-e45.target_ file (or the one matching your desired target platform version) located in the project root folder and click _Set as Target Platform_ in the top-right corner.
 This will fix all compilation issues.
-Note, that it might take a while as it will download a whole SDK for the specified version of Eclipse.
+Note that this might take a while since the entire SDK for the specified Eclipse version will be downloaded.

 ### Running the tests inside of Eclipse